 Are you struggling to cope with daily life and feel you have nowhere to turn?

 Do you need to talk to someone in confidence about your personal issues?

 Could it help to have a safe space where you can just be yourself?

 Hello and welcome to my counselling profile.
-My name is Martin Rigby and I am a qualified and experienced person-centred counsellor.
+My name is Martin Rigby and I am a qualified and experienced person-centred counsellor and accredited mindfulness teacher.
 I am also a registered member of the British Association for Counselling and Psychotherapy (BACP), hold my own professional indemnity insurance and receive monthly counselling supervision.

 I am friendly, warm and caring, do not give direct advice or judge you.
 I provide a safe, supportive and welcoming environment where you are invited to be yourself and explore your personal issues in your own time, in your own way and at your own pace.